hmeine/figpy/README.rst

 Example Scripts
 ===============

-In the following, I offer some more simple example scripts using the above ``fig.py`` module.
+In the following, I describe some more simple example scripts using the above ``fig.py`` module.

-{software/figpy/figdep}

 figdep
 ------